mmdagent-ex/site-doc/content.en/docs/73_remote_tcpip.md

 ### Client Script Example: Receiving

-Here's an example of a script connecting to the MMDAgent-EX server and receiving messages.
+Example where a script connects to the MMDAgent-EX server and receives messages.

 ```python
 import socket